edgarsmdn/GH-GNN/README.md

 conda env create -f enviornment.yml
 ```

-## If you use GH-GNN please give a star to this repo and cite the original publication as:
+## If you use GH-GNN please cite the original publication as:

 ```
 @Article{pending,
 ```

+If you use GH-GNN you could also give a star :star: to this repo

 ### License